HurleySk/hydro-map/README.md

 Click **Feature Info** mode and click the map to inspect nearby features:
 - **Geology**: Rock type, formation, age, and data source
 - **Watershed context**: Fairfax County watershed name, area, and web link (if available)
-- **DEM Samples**: Elevation, slope, aspect, TWI at the clicked location
+- **DEM Samples**: Elevation, slope, and aspect at the clicked location

 ### Tile Status